Skip to content

-Ray Dalio, the founder of Bridgewater Associates and author of “Principles for Dealing with the Changing World Order,” recently published a LinkedIn post titled “Where We Are in the Big Cycle: On the Brink of a Period of Great Disorder.”
-In this post, he outlines the historical patterns and forces shaping the world and predicts a period of significant disruptions and challenges ahead.
-In this blog post, we’ll summarize the key points of Dalio’s analysis and offer a perspective on the potential implications of his insights.
+For those who know me, I have been following Ray Dalio's work closely for a few years now.
+His book "Principles for Dealing with the Changing World Order" is one of the most important books I have read in the past decade.
+Recently, he published a LinkedIn post titled "Where We Are in the Big Cycle: On the Brink of a Period of Great Disorder."
+In this post, he outlines the historical patterns and forces shaping the world and predicts a period of significant disruptions ahead.
+I want to summarize the key points and share my perspective on what it means.

 1. Summary of Ray Dalio's Article